Toward Generative Quantum Utility via Correlation-Complexity Map: Proof of Proposition

 This completes the proof. \end{proof}

 \paragraph{Remark (Scope of the bound).} Assumption~\ref{assump:qcli-support} is meant for \emph{underparameterized} (order-$d$) IQP architectures in which the tunable Walsh--Fourier support satisfies $S_A \subsetneq 2^{[n]}$.
-In this regime, the Fourier mass on $S\notin S_A$ quantifies the portion of the data spectrum that the architecture cannot represent, and the constant $\kappa$ in~\eqref{eq:assumption-qcli-support} implicitly absorbs both (i) geometric slack in relating $D_{\mathrm{JS}}(m\Vert b)$ to the fraction of power on $S_A$, and (ii) any \emph{architecture–intrinsic} approximation error arising from the non-universality of an IQP model whose support is truncated.
-Thus, even when $S_A\neq 2^{[n]}$, the residual modeling gap that does not stem solely from missing parities is effectively absorbed into~$\kappa$.
+In this regime, the Fourier mass on $S\notin S_A$ quantifies the portion of the data spectrum that the architecture cannot represent, and the constant $\kappa$ in Eq.~(\ref{eq:assumption-qcli-support}) implicitly absorbs both (i) geometric slack in relating $D_{\mathrm{JS}}(m\Vert b)$ to the fraction of power on $S_A$, and (ii) any \emph{architecture–intrinsic} approximation error arising from the non-universality of an IQP model whose support is truncated.
+Thus, even when $S_A\neq 2^{[n]}$, {the constant $\kappa$ should be understood as part of the alignment assumption, absorbing slack between the scalar order-spectrum diagnostic and the architecture-specific Walsh support.}

-By contrast, in the hypothetical full-support case $S_A = 2^{[n]}$, one has $\sum_{S\notin S_A} P(S)=0$, and the lower bound of Theorem~\ref{thm:qcli-mmd-bound} becomes vacuous.
+By contrast, in the hypothetical full-support case $S_A = 2^{[n]}$, one has $\sum_{S\notin S_A} P(S)=0$, and the lower bound of {Proposition~\ref{prop:walsh-support-mmd-floor}} becomes vacuous.
 This does \emph{not} imply perfect representability by IQP circuits: it simply means that the present QCLI-based argument captures only the irreducible error due to missing Walsh parities, and does not address the additional approximation gap that may persist even when the parity support is formally complete.
 Practically, our implementations always operate in the truncated regime $S_A\subsetneq 2^{[n]}$, since including all $2^n$ parities is infeasible in both parameter count and training (this point is also illustrated in \cite{recio2025train}); in this realistic setting, the QCLI--support alignment assumption provides a meaningful and structurally interpretable lower bound.